A condensed, Carthage version of “What Parents Need to Know!” by Janet Hulstrand.

 - Travel Arrangements: Make sure your child is aware of bag restrictions by the airlines (number and weight of bags).
 Most airlines provide this information on their website.

 - Contact the program prior to departure to determine whether or not you should have money exchanged before you enter the country (Professor Kulke encourages all students to have the equivalent of at least $100 in local currency prior to flying to their study abroad destination).

-- Do research on costs in host country and try to budget the day to day expenses.
+- Do research on costs in the host country and try to budget the day-to-day expenses.

 - Support your child through culture shock and/or homesickness

 - Wait and see if it improves before making any sudden decisions

 - Urge your child to be the one to find the solution and seek assistance if necessary